9 min read

 </style>

 We advocate for putting the critical CSS into its own file and loading that normally, and then deferring any other non critical CSS.
 Identifying the critical CSS is the main task.
-The first thing to do is to look at the included CSS on your website and see if you can identify any non core files.
-They can then be deferring can be done using this neat trick.
+The first thing to do is to look at the included CSS on your website and see if you can identify any non-core files.
+You can defer those files using this pattern:

 <link as="style" href="/styles.css" onload="this.onload=null;this.rel='stylesheet'">